-- We fully recognize that elevated downside risks call for identifying contingency measures, which we are preparing in consultation with IMF staff.
-Spiraling inflation would necessitate social protection to avert declining living standards.
-Trade disruptions with Russia, Ukraine, Belarus, and other affected countries would undermine the revenue base, depressing consumption.
-Further, the increasing uncertainty in the financial sector could impose financing constraints in domestic markets for securities.
-In the event that further shocks materialize and additional support for vulnerable groups is required, we will reprioritize spending within the budget and reduce capital expenditures to support priority spending needs. - 9.
-We remain committed to fiscal sustainability while pursuing our developmental goals.
-The nominal depreciation and response to the triple shocks will increase public debt towards 45 percent of GDP, the level anchoring the program.
-While we expect spending needs to be elevated next year, the outlook for financing is again uncertain and we will therefore target a deficit of 5.1 percent of GDP in 2023.
-The policy stance underpinning this target is likely to represent a premature tightening of support and we will seek to ease this to the extent that additional financing becomes available.
-We are committed to a declining path over the medium term once the triple shocks dissipate to retain sufficient buffers against contingent liability risks and shocks.
-In line with this objective, our medium-term budget framework will target general government deficits of about 31⁄2-41⁄2 percent of GDP in 2024-2026.
-Underpinning this will be development-focused spending-prioritizing capital spending on roads, energy diversification, and water, investments in health and education, as well as supporting SME growth and job creation-supported by reforms to mobilize domestic revenues, enhance spending efficiency, domestic market development, and strengthen fiscal governance and transparency.
+• Over the medium term, we remain committed to meeting our fiscal sustainability objectives while pursuing our developmental goals.
+We will focus on measures to support higher revenue collection and greater efficiency in tax administration, while improving budget execution.
+The nominal depreciation and response to shocks will increase public debt towards 45 percent of GDP, the level anchoring the program.
+We are committed to a declining path over the medium term once the current crises dissipate to retain sufficient buffers against contingent liability risks and shocks.
+Our medium-term budget framework will target general government deficits of about 3.5-5.0 percent of GDP in 2024-26.
+Underpinning this will be reforms to mobilize domestic revenues, improve tax administration, and development-focused spending prioritizing capital spending on roads, energy diversification, and water, investments in health and education, as well as supporting SME growth and job creation-supported by enhanced spending efficiency, domestic market development, and strengthen fiscal governance and transparency.